Bath County is at

 Highland County, often referred to as “Little Switzerland”,

-Festival held two weekends in March.
-Visit their website for more information
+Maple Festival held two weekends in March.
+Visit their website for more

-on activities, events and places of interest in Highland, just a short drive
+information on activities, events and places of interest in Highland, just a

 Virginia's premier mountain resort.
 Surrounded by the